SS Arandora Star: Second World War service

 When the Second World War broke out in September 1939, Arandora Star was en route from Cherbourg to New York.
-She returned to Britain via Halifax, Nova Scotia, where she joined the very first HX series convoy, Convoy HX 1.
+She returned to Britain via Halifax, Nova Scotia, where she joined the first HX series convoy, Convoy HX 1.

 At the end of September, the Admiralty assessed the ship at Dartmouth, Devon and decided she was unsuitable for conversion to an armed merchant cruiser.
 In December, she was ordered to Avonmouth where she was fitted with the Admiralty Net Defence anti-torpedo system, consisting of underwater wire mesh suspended from booms either side of the ship.
 She was fitted out at Avonmouth and then spent three months based at Portsmouth testing nets of various gauges in the English Channel.
 On tests the system was successful at catching torpedoes and reduced Arandora Star's speed by only 1 kn.
 In March 1940, the ship was sent to Devonport where the equipment was removed.
 She was then sent to Liverpool for orders.

 On 30 May, the ship left Liverpool for Norway to help evacuate Allied troops.
 She sailed unescorted to Harstad, where she embarked 1,600 personnel; most of them members of the Royal Air Force in addition to some French and Polish troops.
 She left Harstad on 7 June and took her evacuees to Glasgow.

 On 14 June, the ship left Glasgow en route for Brest, in Brittany, to rescue troops and refugees, a part of Operation Aerial.
 Continuous Luftwaffe attacks on the port and town prevented her from entering, and only 12 refugees managed to get out by boat to the ship.
 Arandora Star escaped with the aid of a destroyer, which provided anti-aircraft cover and came under heavy air attack.
 The liner took her handful of evacuees to Falmouth, where she bunkered.
 She then went to Quiberon Bay, on the Bay of Biscay, where she evacuated about 300 people from Saint-Nazaire on 17 June.
 Sources disagree whether she took these to Falmouth or Plymouth.
 Arandora Star's trip to Saint-Nazaire was fairly uneventful; on the same day, Luftwaffe aircraft sank RMS Lancastria at the port killing several thousand people.

 Arandora Star's next trip to France was to the southwest, near the border with Spain.
 There she found Bayonne under Luftwaffe attack, but assisted by a destroyer, she picked up about 500 people who were in an overloaded small craft adrift off the beach.
 These she took to Falmouth, before returning to the same area.
 She entered Saint-Jean-de-Luz, where some Polish troops were trapped.
 She embarked roughly 1,700 troops and refugees, including the Polish staff, and left just in time as Luftwaffe aircraft approached to bomb the town.
 She took her evacuees to Liverpool.